Operation Dumbo Drop: Soundtrack

 The original motion picture soundtrack for Operation Dumbo Drop, was released by Hollywood Records on July 28, 1995.
 It features songs recorded by veteran musicians Marvin Gaye, Aretha Franklin and Jackie Wilson among others.
 The Spencer Davis Group can also be heard in the movie.

 The music for the film was composed by David Newman; while being edited by Tom Villano.

 The sound effects in the film were supervised by William Jacobs.
 The mixing of the sound elements was orchestrated by Doc Kane.
-"When I See an Elephant Fly" is taken from the Disney animated film, Dumbo, with the music composed by Oliver Wallace and is the only Disney animated song to be soundtrack album on Hollywood Records.
+"When I See an Elephant Fly" is taken from the Disney animated film, Dumbo, with the music composed by Oliver Wallace and is the only Disney animated song to be used in a soundtrack album on Hollywood Records.
 In 2017, Intrada Records released an expanded edition of Newman's score paired with Alex North's complete 17-minute score for Good Morning, Vietnam.